 A growing body of research recognizes service-learning as an effective strategy to help students by:

-• Extending learning beyond the classroom and into the community; and
+• Extending learning beyond the classroom and into the community

-• Building effective collaborative partnerships between colleges and community-based organizations;
+• Builds effective collaborative partnerships between colleges and community-based organizations

-Service-learning supports the mission of Queensborough Community College.
-In 2006, QCC was selected as one of only eight colleges nationally to receive a prestigious grant by the American Association of Community Colleges (AACC) to develop service-learning initiatives.
+QCC is selected as one of only eight colleges nationally to receive a prestigious grant by the American Association of Community Colleges (AACC) to develop service-learning initiatives.

 Service-learning projects begin on campus in spring 2007.